 An Potrero Hill public housing building went up in flames this afternoon, killing one person, fire department officials have confirmed.

-Just before noon, the fire department received reports of a first alarm fire and three people in need of rescue on the third floor near 3 Turner Terrace, said Fire Captain Jonathan Baxter in a video statement released after 1 p.m.
-The location of the fire was later confirmed as 706 Missouri St.
+Just before noon, the fire department received reports of a first alarm fire and three people in need of rescue on the third floor of 703-715 Missouri St., said Fire Captain Jonathan Baxter in a video statement released after 1 p.m.

 Baxter said only one unit in the building, which purportedly has 13 units, was legally inhabited.